CollabIP/Tethr.AudioBroker.CPP.SDK/Tethr.AudioBroker/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
 Other notes:

-AppWizard uses "TODO:" comments to indicate parts of the source code you should add to or customize.
+This is a public SDK and we are using a more explicit syntax in code to ensure backward compatibility as well as limiting the newer C++ features and using OpenSSL for cross platform.

+This SDK should remain compatible with older versions of Visual Studio (2008) for the forseeable future.

-Todo: Implement Exception Handling and/or status code responses to callers
+Todo: Implement/Review Exception Handling and/or status code responses to callers
+Todo: Add logging and logger injection.
+Todo: Add Async Methods - I'm not sure if POCO has this today.
+C++ REST SDK may be the best option, but will required C++11 support

 /////////////////////////////////////////////////////////////////////////////